daikiueda/toolbox-framework/packages/__electron/README.md

 ```

 This keeps the build resources that Electron Builder relies on (`packages/__electron/build`) aligned with the latest PNG source before you run any packaging commands.

+- macOS specific artwork: place a square `icon-with-backdrop.png` (typically 1024px) alongside `icon.png` under `packages/__electron/resources/`.
+The generator prefers this file when producing `icon.icns`, and falls back to `icon.png` if it is absent.